 If you were employed under an employment contract, your employer must have complied with the contract's provisions.
 If your contract explicitly lists reasons for which you may be fired, your employer can't fire you for a reason not included in the contract.

 Most employees don't have written employment contracts.
 But if you do have a contract that limits the reasons for termination, any other reason for termination is a breach of the employment contract.
 An attorney can work with you to review your contract and determine if a stated reason for termination is contemplated by the contract.

-In some cases, an employer's policies can provide discipline procedures.
+In most cases, an employer's policies can provide discipline procedures.
 An attorney can work with you to determine if your employer had a discipline policy it failed to follow.
 In such a situation, your employer may have breached an implied contract.

 If you were terminated due to stated performance problems, your attorney will be interested to learn whether other employees were terminated for the same stated performance problems.
 If not, your attorney will seek evidence that suggests your employer treated you differently based on a legally protected status, such as your gender, race, disability, ethnicity, age, or sexual orientation.

 Your attorney will seek evidence proving that the stated reason for termination is false.
 A false reason for termination is referred to as a "pretext" when the employer uses it as a cover for the true, unlawful reason.

 If during your employment you made a workplace complaint or "blew the whistle" on illegal activity at work, your attorney will advise you regarding a potential retaliation claim.
 If it is determined that the reported activity was not illegal, the reporting employee is still protected as long as the report was made in good faith.